Olaug Bollestad: Party deputy leader

-At the party convention in May 2015, she was elected the first deputy leader of the party.
+At the party convention in May 2015, she was elected the second deputy leader of the party and later first deputy leader at the 2017 convention.

 In September to November 2018, during the Christian Democratic path choice between a Labour or Conservative led cabinet choice, Bollestad co-led the faction who favoured to enter the Solberg cabinet, alongside Kjell Ingolf Ropstad.
 It was widely unexpected that she would go against party leader Knut Arild Hareide's advice.
 The Solberg favouring faction ended up winning the most votes at the party special convention on 2 November 2018.

 After Hareide's resignation on 17 January 2019, Bollestad took over as acting leader until the party elected Kjell Ingolf Ropstad as Hareide's successor at the party convention on 27 April.

 Following Ropstad's resignation on 18 September 2021, the party central board announced that he would step down on 24 September and Bollestad would become acting leader.

 In October 2021, Bollestad presented her candidacy for party leader.
 Her only other liable opponent for the position, Dag Inge Ulstein, withdrew, thereby making Bollestad the presumptive new leader to succeed Kjell Ingolf Ropstad.

 The Christian Democratic election committee designated Bollestad as the new party leader on 1 November.

 Minister of Agriculture and Food

-Following the party's negations to enter the Solberg cabinet, she was appointed minister of agriculture and food on 22 January 2019.
+Following the party's negotiations to enter the Solberg cabinet, she was appointed minister of agriculture and food on 22 January 2019.

+2019

+On 16 May, she presented the state's offer for the agricultural settlement of 1,24 trillion kroner.
+Bollestad described the negotiations as "challenging", but that her ministry, the Norwegian Agrarian Association and the Norwegian Farmers and Smallholders Union had reached "a good agreement".

 In May, Bollestad accepted the resignation of Harald Gjein, the director of the Norwegian Food Safety Authority following revelations that the Authority had conducted a supervisory case against a fur farmer in Rogaland, where they had prepared an incorrect report.
 Bollestad said she had taken his resignation into consideration and thanked him for his service.
 She further said that: "We depend on the Food Safety Authority having a good reputation, that it has the trust of farmers, food producers, us consumers and the public sector".
 The Centre Party's Geir Pollestad, called on Bollestad to give an explanation to the Storting about the situation.

 In July, Bollestad stated that the farmers feel the impact of climate change on the bottom line.
 She further said: "It is very important that we are as self-sufficient as possible, and the differences between the grain crops last year and this year show how weather dependent we are.
 The crops are not only about politics, but also about Our Lord giving us good weather".